TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 }
 ~~~

-Alas, we see our counter going beserk.
-The reason this occurs is because we try to **manipulate the state during render**.
-As we know, the component gets torn down and re-rendered everytime the state updates, and we are updating the state every second, thus generating an exponentional growth.
+Alas, we see our counter going berserk.
+The reason this occurs is that we try to **manipulate the state during render**.
+As we know, the component gets torn down and re-rendered everytime the state updates, and we are updating the state every second, thus generating exponentional growth.

 This is where the `useEffect` hook swoops in to save us.
 We can wrap this calculation inside an `useEffect` hook to move it outside the rendering calculation.
 It accepts a callback function with all the calculations.